 In the opinion of Vedder Price P.C., tax counsel to United ("Tax Counsel"), while there is no authority addressing the characterization of entities that are similar to the Original Trust in all material respects, the Original Trust should be classified as a grantor trust for U.S. federal income tax purposes.
 Pursuant to the terms of the Pass Through Trust Agreement, the certificateholders, by acceptance of the Certificates, will agree to treat the Trust as a grantor trust for all U.S. federal, state and local income tax purposes and will agree not to take any inconsistent position therewith for any such purposes.
 If, as may be the case, the Original Trust is not classified as a grantor trust, the Original Trust will be classified as a partnership for U.S. federal income tax purposes and will not (based on the assumptions described below) be classified as a "publicly traded partnership" within the meaning of the Code.
 In certain instances, a partnership may be considered a "publicly traded partnership" and taxed as a corporation.
 However, a partnership generally will not be considered a publicly traded partnership, if, among other things, at least 90% of the partnership's gross income for the taxable year at issue and each of its preceding tax years constitutes "qualifying income."
 For these purposes, "qualifying income" includes, among other things, interest income, gain from the sale or disposition of capital assets held for the production of interest income, and income derived from the business of investing in securities.
 In the opinion of Tax Counsel the income derived by the Original Trust from the Note Purchase Agreement and the Equipment Notes will constitute "qualifying income" for these purposes.
-Thus, assuming such income constitutes 90% or more of the gross income derived by the Original Trust for each of its taxable years and the Original Trust operates in accordance with the terms of the Pass Through Trust Agreement and the terms of the other agreements to which it is a party or which otherwise govern its activities are respected and followed, the Original Trust will satisfy this 90% qualifying income test.
-In the opinion of Tax Counsel, the Successor Trust will be classified as a grantor trust.
-The Trust, however, is not indemnified for any U.S. federal income taxes that may be imposed upon it; consequently, if, contrary to expectations and the opinion of Tax Counsel, any such taxes are imposed on the Trust, the obligation to pay any suc
+Thus, assuming such income constitutes 90% or more of the gross income derived by the Original Trust for each of its taxable years and the Original Trust operates in accordance with the terms of the Pass Through Trust Agreement and the terms of the other agreements to which it is a party or which otherwise govern its activities are respected and followed, the Original Trust will satisfy this 90% qualifying income taxes that may be imposed upon it; consequently, if, contrary to expectations and the opinion of Tax Counsel, any such taxes are imposed on the Trust, the obligation to pay any such tax liabilities could result in a reduction in the amounts available for distribution to the certificateholders.